hasura/learn-graphql/tutorials/frontend/react-apollo-hooks/tutorial-site/content/apollo-client.md

 ---
 title: "Set up a GraphQL client with Apollo"
 metaTitle: "Apollo Client GraphQL Setup | GraphQL React Apollo Hooks Tutorial"
-metaDescription: "You will learn how to configure Apollo Client in React by installing dependencies like @apollo/client and @apollo/link-ws"
+metaDescription: "You will learn how to configure Apollo Client in React by installing @apollo/client"
 ---

 import GithubLink from "../src/GithubLink.js";